giucal/ppgen.py/README.md

     solanum stokehold cowpea firmiUternous cockbird di/ny9al
                                   ^                   ^  ^

-This is typical, as many password requirements include at-least-one-* clauses.
+This is a typical password requirement.

 Randomize with the characters "`.,?!@_-#`" (and only these).